csaracho/QS-Course/README.md

 # QS-Course
-Files and data for Quantitative Self Applie in Education (Aug 5-7 2015 Universidad del Caribe
+Files and data for Quantitative Self Applied in Education (Aug 5-7 2015 Universidad del Caribe